 Because automatic alignment is usually not precise enough, Blue Sky Plan® also makes it possible to perform the alignment by entering a pair of points corresponding to each other.
-If you select "Points", a dialog appears for entering points manually.
+If you select "Points" (3) and click "Align" (5) in the "Alignment" section, a dialog appears for entering points manually.
 The surface model displayed in the left-hand window of the dialog is created on the basis of the settings of the currently selected density surface.
 You can also significantly influence the time it takes to create the model and the visibility of appropriate reference points by setting the thresholds of the density surface appropriately.